anodyne/docs/resources/troubleshooting.md

 Change `development` to `production`, save the file, and upload it to your server.
 Once you refresh the page, you should start to see error messages on screen.

-{% note %}
+{% warning %}
-You can *generally* safely ignore anything that's marked as a warning by PHP.
-What you'll be most interested in are any of the errors.
+Make sure that you change the environment back to `production` when you're done troubleshooting!
-{% /note %}
+{% /warning %}